tanujdhiman/Classification-Problem-Tiny-ImageNet/README.md

 # Classification Problem Tiny ImageNet

 ImageNet is a big dataset of 200 classes.
 In this repository I have made two models on it by applying different different techniques into both of these and accuracy.
+All the checcpoints will be save in a modelcheckpoints named folder according to my code.

 For Data file :